Anti-Israel lobby in the United States

 Council for the National Interest at June 2007 rally referencing the Israel and apartheid analogy.

 The anti-Israel lobby refers to American organizations created to pressure the public and private sector against ties with the State of Israel.

-Caroline Glick, managing editor of The Jerusalem Post, writes in an opinion column that recent years have seen "the emergence of a very committed and powerful anti-Israel lobby in Washington."
+Caroline Glick, managing editor of The Jerusalem Post, wrote in a 2009 opinion column that recent years have seen "the emergence of a very committed and powerful anti-Israel lobby in Washington."
 However, critics of Israel's policies often object to the phrase "anti-Israel" being used in regards to such lobbying.

+In 2026, The Guardian reported that recent conflicts Israel had been involved in, primarily the Gaza war and the US-Israel war on Iran, had caused a large change in US public opinion on Israel.
+A Pew Research Center opinion poll in April 2026 showing a record 60% of US adults had an unfavourable view of Israel.
+This change particularly affected moderate Democrat voters and the voting of Senate Democrats.

 Organizations labeled members of the "anti-Israel lobby"

 American Friends of the Middle East

 Historian Paul Charles Merkley wrote in his 2001 book, Christian Attitudes Towards the State of Israel, that the American Friends of the Middle East, which was founded in 1951, "remains an active anti-Israeli lobby."

 American-Arab Anti-Discrimination Committee

 Martin J. Raffel identified the American-Arab Anti-Discrimination Committee (ADC) as being part of "The Anti-Israel lobby", hostile to the Jewish-American community in the late 1980s.
 The Jerusalem-based NGO Monitor identified it as "very active" in "anti-Israel political causes."